Indiana State Fairgrounds

 For Wallace, the processing of the men involved hiring a capable staff.
 In addition, he coordinated train schedules, waded through the flood of constantly arriving telegrams, and made speeches.
 He also arranged housing, inducted the men, placed them within their regiments and companies.
 Yet more duties included finding and purchasing supplies, securing food and people to prepare the food, and securing doctors for medical examinations.
 Lew also developed security systems to assure discipline.
 In completing all these tasks, Wallace proved adept, able, hardworking, and resourceful.
 He completed this monumental task by April 23rd.

 Wallace had accepted the position of adjutant general with the understanding that when he felt he had accomplished the immediate needs of gearing Indiana up for war, he would be given his own command.
 On April 23, with the six regiments in place, Wallace resigned as adjutant general and became colonel of his own regiment the 11th Indiana Volunteer Infantry Regiment.

 With the fall of the Confederacy in April of 1865, the prisoners housed at Camp Morton were released and the Camp abandoned.
 Within a few months the camp had been cleaned up and it was returned for use as the State Fairgrounds.
 It continued to be used for the fair until 1892 when new fairgrounds were purchased at 38th and Fall Creek, a site further out of town.
-The land that had been Camp Morton was sold for over $275,000 and the area developed as the Herron-Morton neighborhood.
+The land that had been Camp Morton sold for over $275,000.
+Developers turned it into the Herron-Morton neighborhood.